boycepoleonjr/boycepoleonjr/README.md

 🌱 Currently learning everything I can about the Firebase and OpenAI platforms, with the goal of incorporating these technologies into my personal projects.

 💞️ I am searching for digital marketing, sales, and product development professionals to collaborate on a Saas platform.
-If this interests you, please check out my portfolio: https://boyce.pro/portfolio.
+If this interests you, contact me via your favorite SM platform or through my website: https://boyce.pro/.

 📫 Please don't hesitate to reach out to me via social media or schedule a call with me through this calendar link: https://boyce.pro/calendar